-In September 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-The FASB requires not-for-profits to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
-The ASU is effective for fiscal years beginning after June 15, 2021.
-The requirements for this standard also include an increase in required disclosures.
-Management is currently evaluating the impact of this ASU on the consolidated financial statements.
+On January 1, 2022, the Center adopted the presentation and disclosure requirements of FASB ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+The ASU requires not-for-profit organizations to present contributed nonfinancial assets as a separate line item in the consolidated statements of operations and changes in net assets, apart from contributions of cash and other financial assets.
+The adoption of the standard did not have a significant impact on the consolidated financial statements, since the Center did not receive any contributions of nonfinancial assets during the years ended December 31, 2022 and 2021.